MatheusrdSantos/Dino-genetic-algorithm/README.md

 python3 main.py train
 ```

-The training mode uses a pre-trained set o dinos.
+The training mode uses a pre-trained set of dinos.
 After executing the above command the training will continue using the best dino of the last training.

 ## simulation